Sasho80/1.First_steps_in_coding_lab/README.md

 05.Problem: Greeting by Name
 Let's write a program that asks the user for their name and salutes them with the text "Hello, {name}!".

+06.Problem: Concatenating Text and Numbers
+When printing text, numbers and other data, we can concatenate them by using templates {0}, {1}, {2}, etc.
+In programming, these templates are called placeholders.